wmcnamara/delegate/README.md

 # Delegate C++

-Delegate C++ is a single header, lightweight and easy to use abstraction for storing simple callbacks.
+Delegate C++ is a single header, lightweight and easy to use abstraction for storing callbacks.

 # Using Delegate C++

 You can use delegate C++ by creating an instance of Delegate, adding in your functions, and calling Invoke();

-You can find an simple example in example.cpp

 # Important Information

+You can find a basic example of Delegate C++ in example.cpp

 Delegate C++ uses 2 types to store functions.